mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 ### Tagged Parser Combinators

 I added a little **tag** feature to the
-[mini-parse] parser combinator library, to name individual elements in the parse tree.
+[mini-parse] parser combinator library.
+Tagging elements in a grammar helps users reliably extract particular elements from a parse tree, even a deeply nested parse tree.
 I haven't seen tags in other parser combinator libraries, but it's probably not too hard to add to your favorite parsing library if it doesn't already use tags.
-Tagging elements in a grammar helps users reliably extract particular elements from a parse tree, even a deeply nested parse tree.

 If you've used a parser combinator library before, you'll probably have run into the problem